Jiang-Muyun/FAST/README.md

 # FAST
 Code for paper named: Decoding Covert Speech from EEG Using a Functional Areas Spatio-Temporal Transformer (FAST), which is currently under review

-This code base is for reproducing the result on the public available dataset called BCI Competition 2020 Track #3: Imagined Speech Classification (BCIC2020Track3)
+This codebase is for reproducing the result on the public available dataset called BCI Competition 2020 Track #3: Imagined Speech Classification (BCIC2020Track3)

 ## Dataset Preparation
 1. Download the dataset from [https://osf.io/pq7vb/](https://osf.io/pq7vb/).